 You can also create your own personal reading lists from items in the library catalog by selecting the "My Lists" tab and following the prompts.

-Two places on the web where you can list, organize, and recommend to other's the books that you find are good to read:
+Two places on the web where you can list, organize, and recommend books to others are: